How to Configure Firebase in iOS and Collect Data that Allows You to Optimize the App?

 Event manager

-A good way to add analytics to a project is to use the Manager that will handle all the events.
+A good way to add analytics to a project is to use the Manager to handle all the events.
 In that case, all analytics will be placed in such a manager.
 This will allow you to make changes only in one place and make it easier to control the resources.

 Manager’s template

-Your manager will be a class, let’s call it AnalyticsHelper.
+Your manager will be a class.
+Let’s call it AnalyticsHelper.
 The code below presents a template that could be edited and extended according to your needs.

 final class AnalyticsHelper {